-This route passes through densely wooded areas and past recreational facilities, and will ultimately connect to the Voyageurs Pathway along the Ottawa River shoreline, as per the agreements between the Ville de Gatineau and the landowners.
+This route passes through densely wooded areas and past recreational facilities, and will ultimately connect to the Voyageurs Pathway along the Ottawa River shoreline.

-- Collaborate with the Ville de Gatineau to support the completion of the southern portion of this pathway between McConnell Road and Lucerne Boulevard. - 2 Improve and formalize the anchor points.
+- 1 Coordinate with the Ville de Gatineau to support the completion of the southern portion of this pathway between McConnell Road and Lucerne Boulevard. - 2 Improve and formalize the anchor points.